Deploy MinIO: Single-Node Multi-Drive

 - Use Consistent Size of Drive

-MinIO limits the size used per drive to the smallest drive in the deployment.
+MinIO limits the size used per drive to the smallest drive in the pool.

 For example, deploy a pool consisting of the same number of NVMe drives with identical capacity of